binance/binance-connector-node/README.md

 ### Error

-There are 2 types of error may be returned from the API server and the user has to handle it properly:
+There are 2 types of error that may be returned from the API server and the user has to handle it properly:

 - `Client error`
-  - This is thrown when server returns `4XX`, this means either query parameters or API key is not in an acceptable form.
+  - This is thrown when server returns `4XX`, it's an issue from client side.
   - The following properties may be helpful to resolve the issue:
     - Response header - Please refer to `Response Metadata` section for more details.
     - HTTP status code
     - Error code - Server's error code, e.g. `-1102`
     - Error message - Server's error message, e.g. `Unknown order sent.`
+    - Request config - Configuration send to the server, which can include URL, request method and headers.
   ```
   // client initialization is skipped
   client.exchangeInfo({ symbol: 'invalidSymbol' })
     .then(response => client.logger.log(response.data))
     .catch(err => {
       client.logger.error(err.response.headers) // full response header
-      client.logger.error(err.response.status) // 400
+      client.logger.error(err.response.status) // HTTP status code 400
       client.logger.error(err.response.data) // includes both error code and message
+      client.logger.error(err.response.config) // includes request's config
     })

   ```